Characters: X-Men Film Series: X-Men

 - Break the Cutie:

-- When X-Men: First Class starts he's a friendly, happy-go-lucky, idealistic Oxford grad whose only interests are protecting his sister, drinking yards of beer and picking up coeds.
+- When X-Men: First Class starts, he's a friendly, happy-go-lucky, idealistic Oxford grad whose only interests are protecting his adoptive sister, studying genetics, drinking yards of beer and picking up coeds.
 His initial reaction to meeting other mutants is a puppyish eagerness to find others like him, as well as a gung-ho enthusiasm to work with a superhuman team to fight evil.
-During the climax, he gets smacked around in a variety of ways, including telepathically experiencing Shaw's gruesome death at Magneto's hands, getting shot in the spine, and having the US government, his best friend, and his adoptive sister all turn against him.
-By the end of the movie, his government is trying to hunt him down, his best friend is preparing for a war against humans, and he's crippled for life in a wheelchair.
-We know from future installments that he never quite abandons his ideals, but he's frighteningly subdued and obviously much more cautious about who knows his secrets.
+During the climax, he gets smacked around in a variety of ways, including telepathically experiencing Shaw's gruesome death at Magneto's hands, getting shot in the spine, and having the US government, his best friend, and his sister all turn against him.
+By the finale, his government is trying to hunt him down, his best friend is preparing for a war against humans, and he's crippled for life in a wheelchair.
+We know from future installments that he never quite abandons his ideals, but he's frighteningly subdued, and obviously much more cautious about who knows his secrets.

 - And then comes X-Men: Days of Future Past, by which point even his attempts to set up a school for mutants has come crashing down around him due to the outbreak of the Vietnam War.
 It's heartbreaking to see just how much those events have broken him, to the point where he's taking a serum designed by Hank that suppresses his powers and restores the use of his legs just so he can sleep at night without feeling other people's pain.